 Pre-workout supplements are all about giving you that extra boost before you hit the gym.
 They typically include ingredients like caffeine to amp up your energy and focus.
 Alcohol, on the other hand, acts as a depressant that can slow down your system and mess with your brain and body coordination.
 So, when you mix the two, you’re throwing conflicting signals at your body and negating any potential benefits that your pre-workout may offer.

-Mixing your pre-workout with alcohol can impair your decision-making skills and reaction time, increasing your risk of injury.
+Mixing your pre-workout with alcohol can also impair your decision-making skills and reaction time, increasing your risk of injury.
 Furthermore, you may experience electrolyte imbalances, leading to dehydration, muscle cramping, low blood pressure, and reduced muscle recovery.

 RELATED: Best Muscle Recovery Supplements